dotanuki-labs/blockked/README.md

 ## Credits

-Thanks for
+Special thanks for

+- [Blockchain.com](https://blockchain.com) for the public Bitcoin API
-- The Noun Project for being such amazing service
+- [The Noun Project](https://thenounproject.com) for being such amazing service
-- Fruhstuck for this app icon
+- [Pablo Rosenberg](https://thenounproject.com/pabslabs) for the app icon

 ## LICENSE